Turning my top business mistakes into my next steps started here.

 Well how can we be discovered if hardly anyone can “see” us?

 So this year, I reached out to others in new and old ways.
 I hired coaches, did deep work and reached out to people I simply admired and wanted to meet.
 I intentionally grew my confidence.

 Choosing to show up and be noticed resulting in the one thing I was missing: validation.
 Through conversations with other amazing entrepreneurs, I validated my own vision and zone of genius.

 Doing so caused me to develop a stronger framework and message with my personality front and centre.
 The first thing I did is put together this framework: 5 Steps to Creating your Noticeable Brand guidebook.
 If you haven’t already seen a copy, grab it now.
 It’s so good!

 It includes all the wisdom I’ve gathered from the last couple years of learning.
 (And a bunch from the 7 years before that!)
 I’m using it to guide myself & my clients over the next year.

 What mistakes do you need to face in order to clear out space for your creative break?
 So you can soar and bring people with you?

-And PLEASE sign-up to the get the guide and you’ll automatically receive the part II of this post.
-Which is how I’m planning for long-term success from short-term goals next year.
+Click here to read part II of this post.
+IT talks all about how I’m planning for long-term success from short-term goals next year.
 Something I’ve never done before … and includes bigger commitments.